jmd-dk/concept/concept/docs/installation.rst

    .. tab:: |macos| :math:`\,\,` macOS

-      Currently the only means of running CO\ *N*\ CEPT on a mac are either to install it within a virtual Linux machine or through Docker.
+      Currently the only means of running CO\ *N*\ CEPT on a mac are either to install it within a virtual Linux machine or run it through Docker.

       Though much of the POSIX infrastructure needed to install and run CO\ *N*\ CEPT is available to macOS via `Homebrew <https://brew.sh/>`_,